MagnivOrg/magniv-docs/docs/documentation/file-structure.md

 # File Structure

-There are two requirements when it comes to file structure for any magniv project:
+There are two main file structure requirements for Magniv projects:
-1. There needs to be a root tasks folder where all the magniv tasks live
-2. There needs to be a requirements.txt in the root or parent of where the magniv task lives

-You can have multiple subfolder within a tasks folder and each of those folders can have a different requirements.txt file.
-If no requirements.txt file is defined in a subfolder, the nearest parent requirements.txt file will be used.
+1. A `tasks/` folder must exist at the root of the project.
+This is where all tasks will live.
+2. At least one `requirements.txt` file must exist in the `tasks/` folder.

+Inside the `/tasks/` folder, your project can be structured however you wish.
+Magniv will recursively search for tasks to orchestrate.
+In projects with nested subdirectories inside of `/tasks/`, Magniv will match each task with its closest `requirements.txt` (moving up each directory until reaching the `/tasks`).

+---

-Here are examples of valid file structures
+Below are examples of valid file structures:

+#### Flat project structure

 ```bash
 tasks